 Jesse Lee Kincaid — Based in southern Marin, Kincaid started his career in a young rock band with Ry Cooder and Taj Mahal, and as a songwriter has had a song recorded recently by Don Henley.
 He has a relaxed folk-rock style, and most often appears in Sausalito at the No Name Bar.

 Michael LaMacchia — Because of his diverse repertoire you may hear LaMacchia playing rock, jazz or Latin music.
-He has led or played in a number of local bands and appears in a variety of venues.
+He has led or played in a number of local bands and appears in a variety of venues with many other Sausalito musicians.

-Curtis Lawson & Friends — One of the most prominent blues artists in the Bay Area, Lawson has been performing in different Sausalito clubs for many years.
-This year he’s again performing at Sausalito’s Jazz and Blues by the Bay 2017.
+Curtis Lawson & Friends — One of the most prominent Sausalito musicians and one of the most respected blues artists in the Bay Area, Lawson has been performing in different Sausalito clubs for many years.
+He’s also performed at Sausalito’s Jazz and Blues by the Bay.

-Pasion Habanera — (Often misspelled Passion Habanera) Performs traditional Cuban jazz and folk music (two terms that in Cuba are close to synonyms).
+Pasion Habanera — (Often misspelled Passion Habanera) This group of Sausalito musicians performs traditional Cuban jazz and folk music (two terms that in Cuba are close to synonyms).
 If you aren’t familiar with the style, check out Buena Vista Social Club.
 Pasion Habanera (“Havana Passion”) most often performs in Sausalito at Divino or the Presidio Yacht Club.

 Anthony Paule Soul Orchestra — Talented group re-creating the concept of the classic Soul Reviews in the spirit of Motown and its rival labels.
 Performing at Sausalito’s Jazz and Blues by the Bay 2017.